carbon-language/carbon-lang/clang/docs/ControlFlowIntegrityDesign.rst

 ----------

 To route CFI checks to the target DSO's __cfi_check function, a mapping from possible virtual / indirect call targets to the corresponding __cfi_check functions is maintained.
 This mapping is implemented as a sparse array of 2 bytes for every possible page (4096 bytes) of memory.
-The table is kept readonly (FIXME: not yet) most of the time.
+The table is kept readonly most of the time.

 There are 3 types of shadow values: